kaleidawave/ezno/checker/specification/specification.md

 - Variable x used before declaration

+> Not shown in the example but thanks to [#69](https://github.com/kaleidawave/ezno/pull/69) for adding the position of the error

 #### Assignment to union

 > Solves the common subtyping issue between read and write properties